2026-04-19

 The document is only as useful as it is accurate.
 Here's the maintenance habit:

-When a decision changes: Update the relevant section + update the Topic Index entry with today's date.
+When a decision changes: Update the relevant section and update the Topic Index entry with today's date.

 When a product changes price: Update the Live Products section immediately.
 Don't wait.

 When something is discontinued: Move it to the Discontinued section.
-Don't delete — the agent might need to explain why something doesn't exist anymore.
+Don't delete it -- the agent might need to explain why something doesn't exist anymore.

 Monthly: Read through the whole document.
 Remove anything that's stale.
 Confirm all URLs work.